Oregon Studio Group

 · Cull – This is the process where we eliminate ‘bad’ or duplicate images before you get your proofs.
 A bad image would be one that is way too dark, bright, blurry, someone blinked, etc. We also take out similar images so you don’t have to look through a million of the same photo over and over again, leaving you only with the best shots.

 · Digital Images – We are digital photographers, meaning that we use memory cards instead of film.
-All of our images are loaded to a computer and we send you digital copies of the images via a disc or USB drive.
+All of our images are loaded to a computer and we send you digital copies of the images via an online gallery.
 They are not printed when they are delivered to you, but rather, you can take them to be printed at your lab preference.

 · High Res – This term is short for High Resolution and means that the image is good for printing.